Retailers: Don’t Believe the Amazon Prime Day Hype! The “deals” aren’t what they seem, and some merchants are fighting back

 Gizmodo called Prime Day “The Internet’s Worst Garage Sale.”
 As they point out, most discounts are only a few dollars off the regular price, and many sellers artificially inflate their prices ahead of Prime Day so the “discount” looks comparatively larger.

-Once Amazon has its Prime hooks in you, you’re trapped in a vicious cycle of spending money within their closed retail ecosystem, a dependency which only deepens the longer you’re in it.
+Once Amazon has its Prime hooks in you, you’re trapped in a vicious cycle of spending money within their closed retail ecosystem, a dependency that only deepens the longer you’re in it.

 According to Gizmodo, this year Amazon is offering a $10 credit for every $10 you spend on Prime Day, but if you read the fine print, you’ll see the credit is essentially worthless, and not usable on things like video downloads, e-books, digital music, Amazon gift cards, Prime memberships or Prime Now orders.

-To break this cycle, smaller retailers need to beat Amazon at its own game, leveraging the occasion of Prime Day to offer deals of their own that Amazon would never offer.
+To break this cycle, smaller retailers need to beat Amazon at its own game, leveraging Prime Day’s occasion to offer deals that Amazon would never offer.

 A new retail revolution is possible, and it starts with revealing Prime Day for what it is: a marketing ploy concocted by a giant corporation to strengthen its stranglehold on retail at large.